Definition Of Altruism & Altruistic Behavior

 • Volunteering for a nonprofit organization

-If you’re looking to practice altruism in your life, it might be helpful to think about your strengths and the opportunities around you.
-For instance, if you have knowledge of basic home repairs, you could offer to do a few things around the house for an elderly neighbor who lives alone.
-If you’re good with words, you could send a friend a thoughtful text or post an encouraging message in a public place.
-Each person has something they can contribute through an act of altruism.
+If you’re looking to practice altruism in your life, it might be helpful to think about your strengths and the opportunities for altruism around you.
+For instance, if you have knowledge of basic home repairs, you could offer to do a few things around the house for an elderly neighbor who lives alone as an altruistic act.
+If you’re good with words, you could send a friend a thoughtful text or post an encouraging message in a public place as an altruistic act.
+Each person has something they can contribute through altruism.

-Altruism benefits the recipient of the kindness, of course, but it can benefit your welfare as the giver and your broader community, too.
+Altruism, a key concept in human psychology, benefits the recipient of the altruistic deed, but altruism can also benefit your welfare as the giver and your broader community.
+The definition of altruism refers to selfless acts that benefit the recipient of the altruism, even though acting in one's own self interest may seem instinctual.
 Take a look at some of the potential benefits that engaging in altruistic acts can produce.

 iStock/FG Trade

-Research indicates that volunteering specifically may offer some health benefits.
-One study suggests that it may be “significantly related to better health outcomes” in the form of improved mental health, physical health, social well-being, and life satisfaction.
-This may be because volunteering gives people a sense of purpose and accomplishment and exposes them to new social circles.
-All of these may be linked to mental health, which plentiful research has shown is often closely connected to physical health.
+Research into human altruism indicates that volunteering specifically may offer some health benefits.
+One study suggests that altruism may be “significantly related to better health outcomes” in the form of improved mental health, physical health, social well-being, and life satisfaction.
+This may be because altruistic activities like volunteering give people a sense of purpose and accomplishment and exposes them to new social circles.
+Research has shown that mental health is often closely connected to physical health and the overall well-being of the human body.

-The potential effects of this form of altruism—and likely others that have not specifically been studied yet—are so powerful that the study referenced above even suggests it be more widely practiced.
-It recommends that “Volunteering should be promoted by public health, education, and policy practitioners as a kind of healthy lifestyle.”
+The potential effects of such altruism—and likely others that have not specifically been studied yet—are so powerful that the study referenced above even suggests altruism be more widely practiced.
+It recommends that altruistic acts like “Volunteering should be promoted by public health, education, and policy practitioners as a kind of healthy lifestyle.”

-Whether starting at a young age, later in life, or over the years, altruism may help improve a person’s longevity.
-Remember, formally volunteering for an organization isn’t the only form of altruism; providing social and emotional support to people in your life and community via companionship, advice, or a listening ear are other powerful forms it can take.
-Some studies suggest that showing kindness and social support to others has a positive correlation with longevity, so offering this type of selfless support to those around you could benefit you in this way as well.
+Whether starting at a young age or later in life, being an altruistic person may help improve a person’s longevity.
+Remember, formally volunteering for an organization isn’t the only form of altruism; providing social and emotional support to people in your life and community via companionship, advice, or a listening ear are other powerful forms of altruism.
+Evolutionary scientists suggest that showing altruism and social support to others has a positive correlation with longevity, so offering this type of altruistic support to those around you could benefit you in this way as well.

-Kind acts can multiply.
-If you’re regularly behaving altruistically within your family, neighborhood, school or workplace, and/or community, you may help make these better places for everyone.
-One reason for this is that you may inspire additional acts of altruism by performing them yourself.
-Research indicates that this may be a scientifically verifiable phenomenon.
+If you’re regularly choosing to act altruistically within your family, neighborhood, school, or workplace, you may help make these better places for everyone.
+In contrast to psychological egoism, your altruistic actions may inspire additional acts of altruism by performing them yourself.
+Research indicates that this effect of altruism may be a scientifically verifiable phenomenon.
 One study reports that giving “now” is associated with a 66–200% increase in the probability of giving “later.”
-“Altruism begets altruism,” in other words, meaning that your kind acts can motivate others to do some of their own.
+“Altruism begets altruism,” in other words, meaning that your altruistic acts can motivate others to do some of their own altruism.

 iStock/fizkes